 Nobody has managed to quantify how many of us experience this inner speech, but we do know that, among those that report they do, an estimated quarter of our waking lives are spent talking to ourselves, says Hélène Loevenbruck, a researcher in linguistics and neuroscience at the Laboratoire de Psychologie et Neuro-Cognition, Université Grenoble Alpes in France.
 Loevenbruck prefers the term endophasia: endo = inside, phasia = speech.
 “It’s just language inside us,” she explains, “and it’s neutral as to whether it’s a dialogue or a monologue, whether it’s speech or sign language or whatever.”

-Our brains, however, notice the difference.
-Thanks to fMRIs, we now know that the brains of those who think in words and sentences light up in the inferior frontal cortex, which is the part devoted to speech.
-However, the brains of those whose inner speech is made up of images, or abstract feelings, show activity in the semantic regions, which interpret meaning from what our senses take in—the middle temporal cortex and possibly visual cortex, says Loevenbruck.
+Our brains, however, may tell the difference.
+Thanks to fMRI, we now know that the brains of people who are engaged in inner speech show activation in the left inferior frontal cortex, which is one of the crucial regions devoted to speech.
+Instead, the brains of those whose thoughts are made up of images, or abstract feelings, might reveal activation in the semantic regions, which interpret meaning from what our senses take in—including the middle temporal cortex and possibly visual cortex, says Loevenbruck.

 Whatever we call it and however we experience it reflects the same thing: an interior life that, when examined, can help us know ourselves better.